Strings and user input

 Dept: CSE

-See Docstrings section for another use of triple quoted strings.
+See the Docstrings section for another use of triple quoted strings.

 Raw strings